joho1968/POMjs/README.md

 # POMjs

 **POMjs** is a random password generator in HTML and pure Javascript.
 It can be customized by modifying the sources.
 There's really nothing magic going on here, but it works and is somewhat responsive.
-The goal was to make something small, useful, and resonably free from dependencies.
+The goal was to make something small, useful, and reasonably free from dependencies.

 ## Parts